Curriculum Vitae - FEB 2017

 Coursework.
 Space Studies.
 American Military University/APUS (2009, 11, 13)

 Masters.
-Ontology.
+Philosophy, w/Ontology focus.
 The State University of New York at Buffalo, NY, USA, Dept. of Philosophy (Sept.
 2011) Academic Advisor: Dr. Thomas Bittner

 B.A.
 University of Maryland, College Park, Dept. Philosophy;